pimlicolabs/singleton-paymaster/README.md

 **Note:** In ERC-20 mode, the paymaster does not take a prefund during the `validatePaymasterUserOp` phase.
 This means that a malicious user can bypass the payment in the `postOp` call.
 If a user does this, the userOperation will be funded from their Pimlico balance.

-## Withdraw Flow Architecture
+## MagicSpendPlusMinusHalf Architecture

-The paymaster has a additional function called `requestWithdraw()`, this function lives outside of the ERC-4337 flow.
-If the function is called with a valid signature, the paymaster will send funds to the withdraw recipient.
-Smart accounts can make a call to this function during the userOperation's call phase to get funds to carry out their other operations.
+The `src/MagicSpendPlusMinusHalf.sol` contract holds a simple permissioned implementation of MagicSpend.
+Users who have a valid signed withdrawRequest can call the contracts `requestWithdraw` method to pull funds from.
+Before and after fulfilling the user's withdraw request, the contract will run pre and post calls.
+These calls are arbitrary and allow the contract to provide just in time liquidity for both native ETH and ERC20 tokens.

 ## Core Contracts